hydroperx/metro.js/README.md

 ### Primary colors

-To opt in to using primary colors in certain components such as heading titles, use the `PreferPrimaryColorsContext` context:
+To opt in to using primary colors in certain components such as heading titles and checkboxes, use the `PreferPrimaryColorsContext` context:

 ```tsx
 import { PreferPrimaryColorsContext } from "@hydroper/metrocomponents";